Glossary of jazz and popular music: C

 Same as the meter 2/2: two half-note (minimum) beats per measure.
 Notated and executed like common time (4/4), except with the beat lengths doubled.
-Indicated by three-quarters of a circle with a vertical line through it, which resembles the cent symbol ¢.
-This comes from a literal cut of the C symbol of common time.
+Indicated by the symbol cuttime.
+This comes from a literal cut of the commontime symbol of common time.
 Thus, a quarter note in cut time is only half a beat long, and a measure has only two beats.
 See also alla breve.